schmalle/nodejs-hpfeeds-server/README.md

 Hp Feeds (see https://github.com/rep/hpfeeds) is the transport protocol for various honeypots.

 For testing:

-Copy the request* files to /opt and start the file parseEWS.js (see last lines)
+Copy the /test/request* files to /opt and start with start.sh

 Stores per hours port counter in Redis DB (optional)